American Studies and Culture Graduate Program

 Vilma Navarro-Daniels’s research interests focus on the relationship between political, social, cultural, and economic transformations and their literary and cinematic representations.
 She has published on Peninsular Spanish novel, short fiction, film, and theater, as well as on Latin American film and television.
 Her approach to cultural products includes theories about gender, ethnicity, human rights, religion, dictatorship, transition to democracy, and late capitalism, among others.

-John Streamas’s research and teaching interest areas include ethnic studies; Asian Pacific American studies and literature; Asian Pacific American women, culture, and power; theories of race and ethnicity and technologies of time and space; racism; poverty; narrative; and social justice.
+John Streamas’ research and teaching interest areas include ethnic studies; Asian Pacific American studies and literature; Trans-Pacific cultures; nuclear politics and Pacific wars; Pacific Islands cultures; race and depression; theories of race and ethnicity and technologies of time and space; racism; poverty; narrative; and social justice.